-MTSS teams are assembled for any student who is struggling in core subject areas.
-Whole child support is especially important to the charter's most vulnerable students and therefore principally directed towards homeless, foster, English Learner, and economically disadvantaged students.
-The charter also has whole child support through counseling, psychologists, and health services.
-The charter also qualifies for free nutrition for all students, which greatly helps UP students.
-Full Special Education services are also available along with ACES in every TK-6 classroom and 7-12 grade math classrooms to specifically assist these learners.

-Whole Child Support / MTSS

-Principally directed to: Foster, EL, low-income families

-Identified needs: Additional interventions and support are always needed.
+2.1 Whole Child Support / MTSS Principally directed to: Foster, EL, low-income families Identified needs: Additional interventions and support are always needed.
 Point disparities between unduplicated pupil groups as compared to the overall school population is typically evident in state-wide data.

-The implementation of Branching Minds greatly increases support for EL, SED, and foster populations through universal screening results, diagnostic assessment results, SRSS SEL screening results, and other early warning data indicators.
-These have put these specific vulnerable subgroups at the forefront for additional services/resources

-The school has partnered with Care Solace to offer free and confidential mental health resource coordination services.
+MTSS teams will be assembled for any student who is struggling in core subject areas.
+Whole child support will be especially important to the charter's most vulnerable students and therefore principally directed towards homeless, foster, English Learner, and economically disadvantaged students.
+The charter also will have whole child support through counseling, psychologists, and health services.
+The charter projects to qualify for free nutrition for all students, which greatly helps UP students.
+Full Special Education services will also be available along with ACES in every TK-6 classroom and 7-12 grade math classrooms to specifically assist these learners.
+The implementation of Branching Minds historically greatly increases support for EL, SED, and foster populations through universal screening results, diagnostic assessment results, SRSS SEL screening results, and other early warning data indicators.
+The school will partner with Care Solace to offer free and confidential mental health resource coordination services.
 Care Solace offers assistance in finding treatment options that match the needs and circumstances of the situation with a verified provider.
 They offer assistance 24 hours a day, 7 days a week, in over 200 languages.
 This resource is available to all students and families with the primary target being our English language learners, low-income, and foster youth.
-The charter also hired a full-time social worker and has a liaison who gives additional resources to this student population.

-1e ELA Student Achievement 1f Math Student Achievement 2g Suspension rate 2h Expulsion rate
+The charter will also have a full-time social worker and has a liaison who gives additional resources to this student population.
+1e ELA Student Achievement 1f Math Student Achievement 2g Suspension rate 2h Expulsion rate ----- -- -- --

-The charter's MTSS process is robust and with Branching Minds, where the whole child can be analyzed in one place to determine the next steps, including interventions and other needs.
-For ILP programs, tutoring, online and in-person study zones, instructional/success aides assigned to specific student groups, and HELLO online intervention classes are all offered.
+The charter's MTSS process will be robust and with Branching Minds, where the whole child can be analyzed in one place to determine the next steps, including interventions and other needs.
+For ILP programs, tutoring, online and in-person study zones, instructional/success aides assigned to specific student groups, and HELLO online intervention classes will be offered.
 2.2 Student Belonging Principally directed to: Foster, low-income families, homeless Identified needs: School leaders developed the student belonging action in response to students' rising mental health needs state-wide.
-An SEL universal screener, Branching Minds, and restorative practices training has been implemented across programs.
+An SEL universal screener, Branching Minds, and restorative practices training will be implemented across programs.
 This primarily focuses on unduplicated student groups, who may have experienced trauma, but will benefit all students as we increase our capacity to offer felt safety and trusted adult relationships for all students.
-Restorative Practices implementation for all students, with these populations at the forefront, as data indicates that the mental health needs are a barrier to achievement for these specific populations.
-2c School attendance rates 2d Chronic absenteeism rates 2e Middle school dropout rates 2f High school dropout rates 2.3 Parent Engagement Principally directed to: Foster, EL, low-income families Identified needs: Parent engagement benefits all students, but families of unduplicated student groups historically experience additional barriers to regular participation and communication with school staff.
-These may include language barriers, limited access to communication platforms, inflexible working hours, and/or time restraints of single-parent availability.
-The school uses ParentSquare to make the LCAP more accessible and the school puts additional focus and efforts into connecting with those parents who experience additional challenges.
-Academic and social-emotional support through the school programs and staff are beneficial.
-They are even more impactful when the parent can also partner in those efforts.
-Parent engagement is absolutely essential and is outlined in the school's mission and charter to help better meet the needs of students through a bonded community to surround them with support to increase student achievement and educate the whole child.
-This year the school received 243 survey responses which allow administrators to further develop all programs to increase parent engagement, especially for SED, EL, and foster youth as survey results are also analyzed by subgroups.
-While the ratings for parent engagement are already extremely high, the school's mission is for all parents to be totally engaged in their child's education 2b Parent engagement in decision making 3a Promotion of parental participation for unduplicated pupils
+Restorative Practices will be implemented for all students, with these populations at the forefront, as data indicates that the mental health needs are a barrier to achievement for these specific populations.
+2c School attendance rates 2d Chronic absenteeism rates 2e Middle school dropout rates 2f High school dropout rates